paoloturati/house_insulation/README.md

 # House Insulation

-The code included in this repo produces two Streamlit Web Apps: one to compute the ideal Energy Bill for a given house (https://paoloturati-house-insulation-calculate-energy-bills-n2lzvy.streamlit.app/), one to compute the actual Energy Efficiency of the house (https://paoloturati-house-insulation-calculate-house-efficiency-g7ikc3.streamlit.app/).
+The code included in this repo produces three Streamlit Web Apps: one to compute the ideal Energy Bill for a given house (https://paoloturati-house-insulation-calculate-energy-bills-n2lzvy.streamlit.app/), one to compute the actual Energy Efficiency of the house (https://paoloturati-house-insulation-calculate-house-efficiency-g7ikc3.streamlit.app/), one to check the average energy efficiency and insulation in Reading streets.

 ## Background